vexide/website/src/content/docs/async-tasks.md

 ```
 In this simple example, we spawn an async task that prints to the terminal and then returns a `bool`.
 In order to make sure that the task runs to completion and also get the returned value, we await the task handle.
-This forces the async executor to not let our task resume until the spawned task completes.
+This forces the async executor to not let our parent task resume until the spawned task completes.

 # Detached Tasks

-Sometimes it's useful to allow tasks to run in the background indefinetly and by default you can't do that.
-Fortunately, task handles have a `detach` function which allows them to run in the background indefinetly.
+Sometimes it's useful to allow tasks to run in the background indefinitely, and by default you can't do that.
+Fortunately, task handles have a `detach` function which allows them to run in the background forever.
 ```rust
 spawn(async {
     println!("Hello, Detached Tasks!");